vercel/vercel/.github/CONTRIBUTING.md

 ## Verifying your change

-Once you are done with your changes (we even suggest doing it along the way), make sure the relevant tests still pass by running the relevant tests.
+Once you are done with your changes (we even suggest doing it along the way), make sure the relevant tests still pass by running them.
 Example:

 ```
 # from root of this project